wildmountainfarms/solarthing-android/README.md

 For use with https://github.com/wildmountainfarms/solarthing

 This works best with Android 8+, but will still work down to Android 4.4.

+## Features
+* Adds a persistent notification that is updated constantly
+* See the battery voltage, load, pv power, daily kWh
+* Separate notification when generator is running
+* Daily notification for connected devices that informs you of previous day's statistics

 Known Bugs:
 * When editing a profile when "Auto Network Switching Enable" is enabled, there might be bugs when saving (need to look into this further)